LucasWaelti/Intelligent-Agents/README.md

 # Intelligent-Agents
-Code of exercises of the class Intelligent Agents, EPFL
+Files from the projects of the class Intelligent Agents